antivoland/transporeon-test/README.md

 Check the task description [here](TASK.md).
 We need to find a shortest route between two airports.
 This route shouldn't contain more than 4 flights.
 It is also possible to move between airports by land if the distance between them is less than 100 km, however these changes cannot be made more than once in a row.

 I [started](https://github.com/antivoland/transporeon-test/tree/typescript) with the implementation using TypeScript, but soon I realized that I would not be able to meet any deadlines, since I was not used to building backends with this stack, and the algorithmic task itself is quite complicated.
 So I've decided to focus on the solution using Java.
+Check the project specification [here](TECH.md).

 ## Run